geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 4. Write your first sketch

 #STEP 1 - Install Drivers
 MicroView, like the Arduino, relies on a programmer to upload sketches (Arduino code) and also communicate with the computer.
 This programmer often has a USB to TTL converter chip that creates a Virtual Serial Port on the computer when properly installed.
-MicroView's [factory USB Programmer]( https://www.sparkfun.com/products/12924) uses the [FTDI's FT231X](http://www.ftdichip.com/Products/ICs/FT231X.html) to send the sketches to MicroView and also act as a communication medium between MicroView and computer.
+MicroView's [factory USB Programmer]( https://www.sparkfun.com/products/12924) uses the [FTDI's FT231X](http://www.ftdichip.com/Products/ICs/FT231X.html) to send the sketches to MicroView and also act as a communication medium between MicroView and the computer.

 Depending on the OS (Operating System) of your computer, the drivers are installed using different methods.
 Below are the installation instructions prepared by SparkFun Electronics: